andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1.22.1 - fix forEachProperty to return function properties, document groupBy document `makeIterator`, `setIterator`, `getIterator`
+- 1.22.1 - fix forEachProperty to return function properties, document groupBy, document `makeIterator`, `setIterator`, `getIterator`
 - 1.22.0 - new `removeByIndex`, new `str_reverse`, new `remove2`, faster `concat2`, new `extractNotTo`,
            fix `extractTo` to not copy the property if mask is set to `undefined`, fix `globRegex` sh-style